mohsinaav/mohsinaav.github.io/_posts/2022-05-31-Indian-Passport-Renewal-from-another-country.md

    * After finishing the initial part of registering or logging in, you will be on the applicant home page.
    <br><br><img src="/assets/images/RenewPassport_applicant_homepage.png" alt="Applicant homepage" width="500"/>
    * Select the first option, Apply for Ordinary Passport.
   Provide all the required details and submit it once completed.
 In case of any queries, you can refer the [Sample application form](https://visa.vfsglobal.com/one-pager/india/united-states-of-america/passport-services/pdf/sample-passport-online-application-form.pdf).
 Print the application.
-You will need to sign it at two places and affix a recent photograph. *Application Reference Number mentioned in the form is required in later stages*.
+You will need to sign it at two places and affix a recent photograph. *Application Reference Number* mentioned in the form is required in later stages.

 **2. Mail-in application and payment:**
    * Next step is to create a profile on [VFS Portal system](https://services.vfsglobal.com/usa/en/ind/postal-interim).